Contact Lens Care

 Will an eye infection go away by itself?

 Some eye infections are less problematic than others and can go away by themselves.
 Conjunctivitis, for example, can clear up without any treatment, especially if it is mild.
 However, if symptoms persist, visit your optician or GP.

 Some infections spread relatively quickly from person to person; you should be careful around others who have infections.
 Avoid getting to close to their face, or handling the same items until the infection has cleared.

 You can also minimise the risk of an eye infection by:

 - Washing your hands frequently throughout the day

 - Making sure your towels and bed linens are clean

 When wearing contact lenses, make sure to wash your hands whilst removing, inserting and cleaning your lenses.
 With the exception of extended wear lenses, (which can be worn continuously up to a week) avoid wearing lenses for longer than 12 hours a day.
 We recommend consulting with an optometrist before wearing extended wear lenses to discuss whether your eyes can tolerate them.

-A guide to blurry vision
+A guide to red eyes

-A guide to dry eyes
+A guide to itchy eyes